 - b. locate programming elements within MR lands.
 The minimum size requirement for MR parcels as stated in The City's Open Space Plan, may be relaxed where deemed appropriate by the Approving Authority. - 5.
-A continuous Regional Pathway: - a. shall be located along the entire length of the Escarpment Green Corridor; - b. should be located in MR lands or as part of the road right-of-way; and - may be located with ER, at the discretion of the Approving Authority. - 6.
-Where the Regional Pathway is located within MR lands, the associated MR parcel should be a minimum of 10 metres wide, unless associated with an adjacent street and contained within the right-of-way. - 7.
-With the submission of each Outline Plan/Land Use Amendment application that includes lands containing the Escarpment Green Corridor, a tabulated data table shall be provided demonstrating that a minimum of 35 per cent of the length of the top of the escarpment that lies within the Outline Plan is directly bound by a combination of the following:
+A continuous Regional Pathway: - a. shall be located along the entire length of the Escarpment Green Corridor; - b. should be located in MR lands or as part of the road right-of-way; and - c. may be located within ER, at the discretion of the Approving Authority. - Where the Regional Pathway is located within MR lands, the associated MR parcel should be a minimum of 10 metres wide. - In order to achieve the intent of Section 4.3, portions of the top of the escarpment should be bound by a combination of the following:

-Scenic Escarpment Streets provide high quality views of the Bow River valley and provide public access to the escarpment.
+Scenic escarpment streets provide high quality views of the Bow River valley and provide public access to the escarpment.

 - a.
 Scenic escarpment streets.
 Scenic escarpment streets are residential streets that are directly adjacent to and parallel to the Escarpment Green Corridor.
 These streets should be located along key stretches of the Escarpment Green Corridor that provide high quality views of the Bow River valley.
-Additionally, scenic escarpment streets should be located within and adjacent to the NACs to enhance the character and identity of these mixed-use, pedestrian-oriented focal points. - b.
-Public entry points.
+Additionally, scenic escarpment streets should be located within and adjacent to the NACs to enhance the character and identity of these mixed-use, pedestrian-oriented focal points. - Public entry points.
 Public entry points are publicly accessible openings that connect a public street to the Escarpment Green Corridor.
-They are generally equal to a lot depth in length and range from a 3 metre wide engineered walkway, to a minimum 10 metre wide MR parcel.
+They are generally equal to a lot depth in length and range from a 3-metre wide engineered walkway, to a minimum 10-metre wide MR parcel.
 They should be located at the terminus of public streets that run perpendicular to the Escarpment Green Corridor and in other strategic locations.
 All public entry points should provide quality access and safe passage for pedestrians and cyclists in accordance with the principles of Crime Prevention Through Environmental Design (CPTED).